turbot/steampipe-plugin-kubernetes/docs/tables/kubernetes_replicaset.md

   kubernetes_replicaset;
 ```

-### Get conatiner and image used in the replicaset
+### Get container and image used in the replicaset

 ```sql
 select